On the Corner: Recording and production

-Recording sessions began in June 1972.
-Both sides of the record consisted of repetitive drum and bass grooves based around a one-chord modal approach, with the final cut culled from hours of jams featuring changing personnel lineups underpinned by bassist Michael Henderson.
+Recording sessions for On the Corner began in June 1972.
+Both sides of the record consisted of repetitive drum and bass grooves based around a one-chord modal approach, with the final cut edited down from hours of jams featuring changing lineups underpinned by bassist Michael Henderson.
 Other musicians involved in the recording included guitarist John McLaughlin, drummers Jack DeJohnette and Billy Hart, and keyboardists Herbie Hancock and Chick Corea.
-On the Corner utilized three keyboardists like Bitches Brew while pairing Hart—who had played in Hancock's Mwandishi-era band—with DeJohnette and two percussionists.
-Hancock's reed player, Bennie Maupin, played bass clarinet and Dave Liebman was recruited as saxophonist.
-Jazz historian Robert Gluck later discussed the performance:
+On the Corner utilized three keyboardists, as on Bitches Brew, while pairing Hart—who had also played in Hancock's Mwandishi-era band—with DeJohnette and two percussionists.
+Bennie Maupin, Hancock's woodwind player at the time, played bass clarinet, and Dave Liebman was recruited as saxophonist.
+Jazz historian Robert Gluck later discussed the performances:

 "The recording functions on two layers: a relatively static, dense thicket of rhythmic pulse provided by McLaughlin's percussive guitar attack, the multiple percussionists, and Henderson's funky bass lines, plus keyboard swirls on which the horn players solo.
 Segments of tabla and sitar provide a change of mood and pace.
 Aside from 'Black Satin,' most of the material consists of intense vamps and rhythmic layering."

-Compared to Davis' previous recordings, On the Corner found the musician playing the trumpet scarcely, instead often playing keyboards.
-It also saw his producer, Teo Macero, employ cut-and-splice tape editing procedures (pioneered in the late 1960s on In a Silent Way) to combine various takes in creating a single cohesive work. which also allowed Macero and Davis to overdub and add effects.
-Some of the musicians expressed misgivings about the unconventional musical direction of the sessions: Liebman opined that "the music appeared to be pretty chaotic and disorganized," while Buckmaster stated that "it was my least favorite Miles album."
+Compared to Davis' previous recordings, On the Corner found him playing the trumpet scarcely.
+The album also saw his producer, Teo Macero, employ tape editing procedures which he had first used on Davis' 1969 album In a Silent Way to combine various takes into a single cohesive work.
+Macero's tape editing technique was informed by his experiences with New York-based avant-garde and electronic composers such as Edgard Varèse and Vladimir Ussachevsky in the 1950s and 1960s.
+The tape editing process also allowed Macero and Davis to overdub and add effects after the sessions.
+Some of the musicians expressed misgivings about the unconventional musical direction of the sessions; Liebman opined that "the music appeared to be pretty chaotic and disorganized," while Buckmaster called it his "least favorite Miles album."

 Packaging

-The album cover featured an illustration by cartoonist Corky McCoy depicting ghetto caricatures, including prostitutes, gays, activists, winos, and drug dealers.
+The album cover featured an illustration by cartoonist Corky McCoy depicting ghetto caricatures.
 The packaging only featured one stylized photograph of Davis, and was originally released with no musician credits, leading to ongoing confusion about which musicians appeared on the album.
-Davis later admitted to doing this intentionally: "I didn't put those names on On the Corner specially for that reason, so now the critics have to say, 'What's this instrument, and what's this? ...
+Davis later admitted to doing this intentionally: "I didn't put those names on On the Corner specially for that reason, so now the critics have to say, 'What's this instrument, and what's this?' ...
 I'm not even gonna put my picture on albums anymore.
 Pictures are dead, man.
 You close your eyes and you're there."